Sponsor a child in Belarus

 "Everything here feels so free - I can play outside the house if I want.
 In the orphanage there was only work all the time; although here children also help sometimes, it's completely different.
 Here at home, in the Children’s Village, we are seven kids and a mother.
 In the orphanage…I wouldn't say it was bad to live there, but many children escaped because they wanted a real home.
 There were always many children and a lot of noise - no chance to be alone.
 Everybody in the orphanage wanted to have a home.
 Here in my new home I have a family.”

-Please include the name of your sponsored child in the address of any postal communication with our office in Belarus.
-Please include it in the subject line of any email contact.
+Please include the name of your sponsored child in the address of any postal or email communication with our office in Belarus.
 Thank you.

 Tel: +375 17 306 4510, +375 17 306 4511, +375 17 306 4512